Service and Therapy Dogs as Relates to Tucson Saddle Club Trail Rides

 2. When any rides on these trails exceed 15 riders, the ride must be broken into two smaller groups not to exceed 15 riders and maintain a ten minute interval between the two groups throughout the ride.
 The Drag should become the Ride Leader of the second group and new Drags assigned.
 If either of the sub-groups exceeds 15 riders, it again must be divided into two sub-groups and maintain a ten minute interval from both other groups.
 The original Ride Leader should remain with the front group and the original Drag as the Ride Leader with the last group on the ride.
 (This 15 rider limit in a group is already a requirement by the park on Saguaro National Park trails.)

-3. Registration (vice RSVP) for these rides is mandatory and must be accomplished within 48 hours before the ride with the Ride Leader to be allowed on the ride.
+3. Registration (vice RSVP) for these rides is mandatory and must be accomplished prior to 24 hours before the ride with the Ride Leader to be allowed on the ride.
 Riders showing up at the ride having failed to do so will not be allowed on the ride.
 (It is suggested that riders thinking they might go but not sure they can, register anyway; not showing up is less of a problem than showing up not having registered).

 Trail Manager Contact List